adamschmideg/verzzatile/README.md

 - `@`: Go home (move to the origin cell and set the default dimension).
 - `#X`: Change dimension to X. If X doesn't exist, create it.
 - `~`: Swap primary and secondary cursors.
+- `||`: Move the secondary cursor to the same cell and dimension as the primary cursor.

 ### Changing Data
 These operations involve modifying cell values or the connections between cells.